technicalpickles/jeweler/README.markdown

  * a library for managing and releasing RubyGem projects
  * a scaffold generator for starting new RubyGem projects

+PLEASE NOTE that if you are starting afresh, please use the successor [Juwelier](https://github.com/flajann2/juwelier) I (Fred Mitchell, flajann2) will be maintaining both Jeweler and Juwelier, but will be adding new features to Juwelier, and eventually "merge" this one into Juwelier after some namespace issues are dealt with.

 [![Build Status](https://travis-ci.org/technicalpickles/jeweler.png)](https://travis-ci.org/technicalpickles/jeweler)
 [![Coverage Status](https://coveralls.io/repos/technicalpickles/jeweler/badge.png)](https://coveralls.io/r/technicalpickles/jeweler)